parthgandhi7/mean-es6-boilerplate/README.md

-Small Express boiler plate with grunt integrated for code styling and linting and mongodb connections.
-MVC format express boiler plate.
+Mean stack boiler plate with es6 and mongodb connections.